 Security Incident Reporting Initiation & Awareness

-ICAO AVSEC Panel and ICAO Council encourage States, and all stakeholders to rapidly review and update the national requirements and syllabus of existing security awareness training programs to include incident reporting awareness and processes.
-In order to assist with this rapid implementation, IATA launched the See It Report It initiative.
+ICAO AVSEC Panel and ICAO Council encourage States, and all stakeholders to rapidly update the national requirements of security training programs to include incident reporting processes.
+To assist with this rapid implementation, IATA launched the See It Report It initiative.
 Contact us if you would like to become an early adopter.

 The initiative includes videos on awareness and reporting.
 Both are available in 13 languages.